garymevs/flip-numpad/README.md

 # flip
-It's a numpad that can be assembled upside down (if you want) for a reversed numpad layout
+A numpad that can be assembled upside down (if you want) for a reversed numpad layout

 Currently only a FR4 sammich case but there might be a 3D printed case at some point